-- a. e.g. test equipment, one off software licences (perpetual licences), lab scale prototype lines, items not completely consumed by the R&D project. - b.
+- a. e.g. test equipment, one off software licences (perpetual licences), lab scale prototype lines, items not completely consumed by the R&D project.
+Note that general production equipment, or equipment that will subsequently become production equipment is not eligible for RD&I capital equipment grants. - b.
 All capital equipment must be depreciated. - i.
 No deposit or orders may be placed for capital equipment before the start date - ii.
 Depreciation Period: This is the period over which the item is to be written down to zero value. - iii.
 Depreciation may only be claimed for the time the asset is used on the project. - iv.
-General personal computer equipment and peripherals: typically 36 months depreciation is allowable.
+General personal computer equipment and peripherals: typically 36 months depreciation is allowable. - v.

-- v.
 Test equipment lab scale prototype: typically 60 months depreciation is allowable no exceptions without approval. - vi.
 Building/renovation costs will generally not be considered an eligible cost under DTIF.